 If you demote a Doc Maker to an Editor, they will no longer be able to make their own docs.
 Any docs they previously created will become read-only unless you transfer ownership of those docs to another Doc Maker (see how to transfer doc ownership here).

 Note: From a billing perspective, demoting a Doc Maker will reflect on your next bill.
 You will see a prorated credit that is equal to the amount of time the user was no longer a Doc Maker in your billing cycle.

-Navigate to the “Activity” tab in your workspace settings to see role changes over time.
-By default all admins will also get a report that summarizes activity for the day (if there is any).
+Navigate to the Activity tab in Workspace settings to see the activity dashboard that lists role changes over time.
+By default, all admins will also get a report that summarizes activity for the day (if there is any).
 Each admin can manage whether they receive that email by clicking the bell icon in the activity dashboard.